ajlukasiewicz/OCH_git_workshop/README.md

   `git remote add origin https://github.com/username/your_repo`

   These commands can be found on your online repo here:

   ![commands for connection](data/copy_repo_link.png)

-  *Note: username and password logins are being depreciated by GitHub in August 2021, but logging in with an SSH key is not.
-[See the GitHub guide to setting up your ssh key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)

 ### In class example 1:
 Try creating your own repository given either of the methods above.